matheusprv/truck-axle-detection/Dataset/README.roboflow.txt

-truck-axle-detection - v2 2025-01-07 2:49pm
+truck-axle-detection - v3 2025-01-10 7:02am
 ==============================

-This dataset was exported via roboflow.com on January 7, 2025 at 5:50 PM GMT
+This dataset was exported via roboflow.com on January 10, 2025 at 10:02 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects